Arcie Mallari (2010 - 2011)

 In addition to being the Founder and President of SAI, Arcie is a member of the International Planning Committee of the UNESCO Chair and Institute of Comparative Human Rights, and a consultant to the Monark Group of Companies.
 He has been in the field of children's and youth development for 12 years now.
 He developed the learning framework of SAI called Silid Aralan Learning Technology (SALT) which has helped thousands of children since its introduction in 2007.
 He was the Project Director for the youth development project in Payatas, Quezon City, and created educational and scholarship programs for underprivileged youth who wanted to go to colleges.
 With experience and expertise in children and youth development, specifically in education, he has been invited to deliver trainings for more than one thousand public and private school teachers, government and private sector employees and managers nationwide.

-Arcie’s project as a Sauvé Scholar is to design and plan Super Kids: Create Heroes, Be a Hero! and to create training modules for its facilitators.
-The focus is on developing skills and confidence through heroism and community outreach.
+Arcie’s project as a Sauvé Scholar was to design and plan Super Kids: Create Heroes, Be a Hero! and to create training modules for its facilitators.
+The focus was on developing skills and confidence through heroism and community outreach.
 Why heroes?
 Heroes achieve success by believing in the power of their ideas, having the confidence to take risks and to fail, persevering and overcoming obstacles, recognizing opportunities, and finding new and better ways to solve problems.

 With the Super Kids Project, facilitators can assist the kids they work with to develop the critical and creative thinking skills they need in creating breakthrough results and possibilities.
 Through fun, creative, and rapid learning that sticks, Super Kids inspires kids to discover their passions, think creatively and independently, take responsibility, embrace change, persevere, be effective problem solvers, and much more.